BennAjax/nodejs-recruitment/README.md

 ### Improvements
 The following improvments could be made in a real-world scenerio

-- Develop API Gateway for microservice
+- API Gateway for microservice
 - Use Typescript
 - Use Clean Architecture (for easy scalibility)
 - Use pre commit hooks